anoobbacker/brilliant-pala/screening-mock/physics/071-concave-mirror-separation.md

 ## Question
 The minimum separation between object and its real image in cm for a concave mirror of focal length 5 cm is

+---
+# Answer
+## Visual solution (no formulas)
+- Picture a concave mirror.
+When the object is very far, the real image forms near the focus — they’re far apart.
+- Slide the object closer.
+The image moves away from the mirror; the two creep toward each other along the same side.
+- At the special spot where rays hit the mirror and come straight back (the mirror’s “center of curvature”), the image lands exactly on the object.
+They overlap.
+- Move past that spot (but still outside the focus) and they separate again; go inside the focus and the image turns virtual (not allowed here).

+So the smallest possible gap between the object and its real image is zero — they coincide at the center of curvature.

+Answer: 0 cm

+## Creative twists
+- Mixing up mirrors with lenses: for a lens the object and real image are on opposite sides, so the smallest gap isn’t zero; for a concave mirror they can sit on the same spot.
+- Thinking “real images can’t overlap the object.”
+They can: the mirror sends every ray back through the source at the center of curvature.
+- Being lured by the given focal length and trying to compute something fancy.
+Here, the minimum gap doesn’t depend on the number.
+- Lens version: With a convex lens, the object and real image lie on opposite sides.
+The shortest total span happens when they’re symmetrically placed — a different outcome than the mirror case.
+- Engineering echo: Put a light at a concave mirror’s center of curvature; the reflected beam retraces its path and returns to the source.
+That “image at the source” is exactly the zero-separation situation used for optical alignment.

 ## Goal
 Find the minimum possible distance between an object and its real image formed by a concave mirror with focal length 5 cm.